Spend Bernard Arnault's Fortune Game

 Ever wondered what it’s like to spend Bernard Arnault's money?

-This game throws you into a opulent virtual marketplace where the choices are as varied as they get - and in most cases, based on real-life purchases of the affluent.
+This game throws you into a colorful virtual marketplace where the choices are as extravagant as they get - and in most cases, based on real-life purchases of the rich.

-From exotic cars to everyday products, you can go all out or take a stand on pressing issues like poverty.
+From exotic cars to common goods, you can go all out or take a stand on pressing issues like environmental sustainability.

-Shall you get your own private island, or shape the world for the better - what will you do with this fortune?
+Shall you waste all of Bernard Arnault's money, or shape the world for the better - it's up to you to decide.

 Bernard Arnault's Fortune